 2) Academic Writing Sample

-Preferably a short research essay or a curatorial statement (between 10 and 15 pages, double-spaced where possible, in PDF format).
+Preferably a short research essay or a curatorial statement (approximately 10 pages, double-spaced where possible, in PDF format).
 If you do not have a writing sample that short, please provide an excerpt from a larger work.
-The excerpt should not exceed 15 pages.
-If you do not have a recent writing sample, you may contact the SCCS Grad Chair for advice on what to submit, though you will likely be asked to write something to provide as a sample.
+If you do not have a recent writing sample, please write one for the application.

 Department of Film & Media, Queen's University